 In addition to covering yourself under the Medical, Dental and Vision Plans, you can also cover your eligible dependents, but generally only under the same option you choose for yourself.
-(Please see Please see "Determining Primary Coverage" and its subsection, "Coordination with Medicare," in the Plan Administration at section for details on coverage provisions for individuals who are eligible for Medicare.)
-Your eligible dependents under the Medical, Dental and Vision Plans - and under certain other plans as
+(Please see "Determining Primary Coverage" and its subsection, "Coordination with Medicare," in the Plan Administration section for details on coverage provisions for individuals who are eligible for Medicare.)

+Your eligible dependents under the Medical, Dental and Vision Plans - and under certain other plans as referenced in those plan sections of this Guide - include:

-- Your spouse or domestic partner (see "Domestic Partners" on page 33 for more information); and - Your and/or your spouse's/domestic partner's children up to the last day of the month in which they reach age 26, regardless of student or marital status, financial dependence on parents, residency with parents, or eligibility for coverage under another health plan.
-To cover your domestic partner's children, you must elect coverage for your domestic partner. - Newly hired employees wishing to enroll their disabled dependent who is over the age of 26 in the Medical, Dental, Vision or Life & Accident Insurance plan can do so within the new hire enrollment period by contacting HR Answers for assistance in completing the disabled dependent enrollment process.
+- Your spouse or domestic partner (see "Domestic Partners" on page 35 for more information); and - Your and/or your spouse's/domestic partner's children up to the last day of the month in which they reach age 26, regardless of student or marital status, financial dependence on parents, residency with parents, or eligibility for coverage under another health plan.
+To cover your domestic partner's children, you must elect coverage for your domestic partner. - Newly hired employees wishing to enroll their disabled dependent who is over the age of 26 in the Medical, Dental, Vision or Life & Accident Insurance plan can do so within the 31-day new hire enrollment period by contacting 1-844-ASK-JPMC for assistance in completing the disabled dependent enrollment process.